-The Money Laundering Officer must report directly to the Management Board in writing once a year and on a caseby-case basis.
-In addition, the Money Laundering Officer submits a verbal report during the bi-monthly key function meeting, which is attended by the Management Board and all heads of department of FWU Life Austria.
+The Money Laundering Officer must report directly to the Management Board in writing once a year and on a case-by-case basis.
+In addition, the Money Laundering Officer submits a verbal report during the bi-monthly key function meeting.